-Note: This is a summary from a number Taekwondo texts which were published in Korea 1980~1995 of which were sanctioned by the World Taekwondo Federation.
-The information is provided in summary form only and is intended for general informational use and should not be relied upon for research material in assignments or otherwise as the information is purportedly subject to change by the South Korean Government (Romanisation rules & Dynasty names etc).
+Note: This is a summary from a number of Taekwondo texts which were published in Korea 1980~1995 of which were sanctioned by the World Taekwondo Federation.
+The information is provided in summary form only and is intended for general informational use and should not be relied upon for research material in assignments or otherwise as the information is subject to change by the South Korean Government (Romanisation rules & Dynasty names etc).

 Origin Of Taekwondo